flutter/packages/packages/google_identity_services_web/README.md

 ## Usage

-This package is the Dart js-interop layer of the new **Sign In With Google** SDK.
+This package is the Dart JS-interop layer of the new **Sign In With Google** SDK.
 Here's the API references for both of the sub-libraries:

 * `id.dart`: [Sign In With Google JavaScript API reference](https://developers.google.com/identity/gsi/web/reference/js-reference)